 Should you back up data to the cloud?
 The answer will depend on a variety of factors specific to your situation, of course.
-This article explains why cloud backups can, in many cases, be more cost-effective, provide faster data restoration and deliver higher rates of availability than on-premise backups.
+This article explains cloud storage benefits, risks and cost considerations, and why cloud backups can, in many cases, be more cost-effective, provide faster data restoration, and deliver higher rates of availability than on-premise backups.

 Advantages of Cloud Backup

 There are several major benefits of cloud storage that can make the cloud an ideal data backup location.

 First, cloud backups can be less expensive overall, especially if you take advantage of "cool" and "cold" cloud storage pricing.

 To illustrate cloud backup cost savings, consider the following simple scenario: Imagine that you have 1000 gigabytes' worth of data to back up.
 Using AWS's Glacier storage, whose pricing starts at $0.004 per gigabyte per month, you'd pay $4 per month for storage.

 If you chose instead to back the data up to an on-premise location, you could expect to pay about $50 to purchase a single hard disk to store 1000 gigabytes of data.
 Of course, to achieve robust storage you'd want to purchase multiple disks in order to set up a RAID array or another type of redundant storage scenario, so your hard disk acquisition costs would probably end up being more like $150.
 At that rate, you'd have to use the disk array for about 37 months before your storage costs would become lower than those of AWS Glacier storage at $4 per month.
 Given that a commodity hard disk's lifespan might be only three years, you might have to replace the disks before you reach 37 months.